SyncWithRaj/IITB-MurfAI_Hack/README.md

-# 🎭 India’s Got Latent
+# 🎭 Murf’s Got Latent
 ### Voice-First 3D Improv Battle — Murf's Got Latent

 ## 🎥 Demo Video

 [![Watch the video](https://img.youtube.com/vi/MqjIZV65QaA/maxresdefault.jpg)](https://youtu.be/MqjIZV65QaA)

-**India’s Got Latent** is a fully immersive, voice-controlled 3D improv game show.
+**Murf’s Got Latent** is a fully immersive, voice-controlled 3D improv game show.
 Instead of a normal chatbot, you perform on a **real-time 3D stage**, where an AI Host (LLM + ultra-low latency TTS) interacts with you like a real Indian reality show judge.

 The system listens to your performance, evaluates your creativity, and responds instantly with roasts, praise, applause, and dynamic stage lighting — all lip-synced and animated.